 British immigrants will find Poland’s business centre a wonderful place to settle.
 After all, Poznań is called the city of startups for a reason.
 It boasts the lowest unemployment rate in Poland, so finding a job as an expat there won’t be a challenge.

 For those seeking a beautiful location, Poznań is a fantastic choice.
-In your free time, you can marvel at its many architectural masterpieces, relax in one of the peaceful parks, or have a chat with the friendly locals.
+In your free time, you can marvel at its architectural masterpieces, relax in one of the peaceful parks, or chat with the friendly locals.

 If you’re after a city rich in culture, look no further.
 Kraków offers impressive historical attractions, galleries, and museums.
 It has much to show when it comes to architecture, as well, including magnificent Gothic churches, royal palaces, medieval market squares, and cathedrals.
 You’ll also find many bars, shops, and restaurants to visit while wandering through its narrow streets.